Sex Crimes

-Sex Crimes Defense Attorneys in Lafayette, Louisiana
+Sex Crimes Defense Attorneys in Acadiana, LA

-Man in prison hands of behind hold Steel cage jail bars.
 In Louisiana, a person may be arrested and charged for any sex-related crime.
 This includes rape, sexual battery, statutory rape, and indecent behavior with a juvenile.
 The penalties and consequences of a sex crime charge can be devastating and can impact your life and future.
 A sex crime conviction will jeopardize your personal and professional reputation, liberty, quality of life, ability to secure a job, housing, and public benefits.
 Defending your sex crimes accusations without reliable representation will increase your risks of getting convicted and suffering the maximum penalties.

 If you are facing sex crime allegations, you need to retain a highly-skilled and aggressive Louisiana criminal defense attorney immediately to help build your defense and to advocate for your future and freedom.